mweisel/gcp-gns3server/README.md

 # GNS3 v2 with Google Compute Engine

 This project provides an automated deployment procedure for [gns3-server](https://github.com/GNS3/gns3-server), and related components, on a Google Compute Engine (GCE) [VM instance](https://cloud.google.com/compute/docs/instances).
-The process is carried out with an Ansible playbook.
+The process is conducted with an Ansible playbook.

 ## Prerequisites